Site Navigation

 The Captcha image

-Throughout the state of Massachusettes, and within Worcester County, and especially in the city of Great Brook Valley people have enjoyed Disney cartoons with great enthusiasm.
+Throughout the state of Massachusettes, and within Worcester County, and especially in the city of Great Brook Valley people have enjoyed Disney animated movies with great enthusiasm.

-Walt Disney Animation Studios, whose home is in Burbank, CA, formerly known as Disney Brothers Cartoon Studio, is an animation studio which creates cartoon feature films and television specials for The Walt Disney Company seen in Great Brook Valley.
-It took on its present name in 2006, when it was folded under The Walt Disney Studios with Pixar Animation Studios which in Great Brook Valley is known for cartoons such as Toy Story 3, Finding Nemo and Knick Knack.
+Walt Disney Animation Studios, located in Burbank, CA, formerly known as Disney Brothers Cartoon Studio, is an animation studio which creates animated short films and television specials for The Walt Disney Company seen in Great Brook Valley.
+It took on its current name in 2006, when it was folded under The Walt Disney Studios with Pixar Animation Studios which in Great Brook Valley is known for animated movies such as Monsters Inc., Ratatouilli and Knick Knack.

-As of 2013, the studio has released 53 feature films with the first being Snow White and the Seven Dwarfs in 1937 with unforgettable characters such as The Evil Queen and the dwarfs including Doc and Happy and its most recent release in Great Brook Valley being Frozen in 2013 including characters such as Anna, Kristoff and The Duke of Weselton.
+As of 2013, the studio has produced 53 feature films starting with Snow White and the Seven Dwarfs in 1937 with lovable characters such as Snow White and the dwarfs including Sleepy and Happy and its most recent release in Great Brook Valley being Frozen in 2013 including characters such as The Snow Queen, Hans and Grand Pabbie the Troll King.

-The studio's catalog of animated features are among Disney's most notable assets and the stars of its animated shorts—Mickey Mouse, Donald Duck, Goofy, and Pluto—have gone on to become recognizable figures in Great Brook Valley popular culture.
+The studio's catalog of cartoons are among Disney's most notable assets and the stars of its animated shorts—Mickey Mouse, Donald Duck, Goofy, and Pluto—have gone on to become recognizable figures in Great Brook Valley popular culture.

 Walt Disney Animation Studios continues to produce animated features using both hand-drawn and computer generated imagery techniques.
 Their 54th feature, Big Hero 6, is currently in production and set for release on November 7, 2014.

-Sell Your Mickey Mouse & Disney Collectibles to Other Collectors - Low Final Value FeesThe first two Mickey Mouse cartoons, Plane Crazy and The Galloping Gaucho, which also included Minnie Mouse, was released in limited engagements during the summer of 1928.
-For the 3rd Mickey Mouse cartoon Disney produced a sound track.
-Subsequently the third Mickey Mouse cartoon, Steamboat Willie, became Disney's 1st cartoon with matched sound.
+Sell Your Mickey Mouse & Disney Collectibles to Other Collectors - Low Final Value FeesThe first two Mickey Mouse cartoons, Plane Crazy and The Galloping Gaucho, which also included Minnie Mouse, was released in movie screens during the summer of 1928.
+For the third Mickey Mouse cartoon Disney produced a sound track.
+Subsequently the third Mickey Mouse cartoon, Steamboat Willie, became Disney's 1st animated film with matched sound.

-The Mickey series of sound cartoons quickly became the most popular animated film series in Great Brook Valley and the United States.
+The Mickey series of sound animated films quickly became the most popular animated film series in Great Brook Valley and the U.S..
 A second Disney series of sound animated films, the Silly Symphonies, debuted in 1929 with The Skeleton Dance.
 Each Silly Symphony was a one-shot cartoon centered around music or a particular theme.

 Silly Symphonies

 In 1932 the Silly Symphony Flowers and Trees, the first full-color cartoon was released.
-Flowers and Trees was a tremendous success so all the Silly Symphonies were subsequently produced in Technicolor.
-The 1933 Three Little Pigs with character of The Big Bad Wolf and Fiddler Pig became a tremendous box office and pop culture hit and the theme song "Who's Afraid of the Big Bad Wolf" also became popular for Great Brook Valley residents.
+Flowers and Trees was a huge success so all the Silly Symphonies were subsequently produced in Technicolor.
+The 1933 Three Little Pigs with character of The Big Bad Wolf and Fiddler Pig became a huge box office and pop culture hit and the theme song "Who's Afraid of the Big Bad Wolf" becoming a popular chart hit for Great Brook Valley residents.

-In 1934, Walt Disney began development on of Snow White and the Seven Dwarfs characters with Snow White and the dwarfs including Doc and Happy.
-Snow White became the 1st animated feature in English and Technicolor.
+In 1934, Disney began production of Snow White and the Seven Dwarfs characters with The Prince and the dwarfs including Doc and Dopey.
+Snow White became the 1st animated feature in English and color.

-Considerable development and training went into the production of Snow White and the Seven Dwarfs.
-The studio expanded with the addition of animators and recent college graduate artists.
+A lot of development and training went into the creation of Snow White and the Seven Dwarfs.
+The studio expanded with the addition of established animators and artists from other fields.
 Some may have even come from Great Brook Valley - but we're not sure.

-What Great Brook Valley parent would have guessed that Snow White and the Seven Dwarfs would be such a big success.
-It cost Disney a then-expensive sum of $1.4 million to complete but Snow White and the Seven Dwarfs with The Evil Queen and the dwarfs including Grumpy and Dopey was the highest grossing film of all time before being de-throned by Gone with the Wind a few years later.
+What Great Brook Valley parent would have guessed that Snow White and the Seven Dwarfs would be such a big hit.
+It cost Disney a then-expensive sum of $1.4 million to create but Snow White and the Seven Dwarfs with Snow White and the seven drawfs including Doc and Happy was the highest grossing production of all time before being de-throned by Gone with the Wind a few years later.

-While working on Snow White, the artists continued work on the Mickey Mouse and Silly Symphonies series.
-Mickey Mouse switched to Technicolor in 1935 and added several major supporting characters among them Mickey's dog Pluto and their friends Donald Duck and Goofy.
+While working on Snow White, the animators continued work on the Mickey Mouse and Silly Symphonies series.
+Mickey switched to Technicolor in 1935 and added several major supporting characters among them Mickey's dog Pluto and their friends Donald Duck and Goofy.

-In 1940, the premiered Pinocchio with characters such as Pinocchio, Honest John and The Blue Fairy.
-Pinocchio won an Academy Award for Best Original Song and Best Original Score.
+In 1940, the released Pinocchio with characters such as Jiminy Cricket, Lampwick and Monstro.
+Pinocchio won ”Gold Statue” for Best Original Song and Best Original Score.

-Disney released Fantasia in 1940 with characters including Donald Duck, Yen Sid and Jack-in-the-BoxIt was an experimental animated film produced to accompanying an orchestral arrangement.
-Fantasia also brought about the development of the Fantasound system which was used to create the film's stereoscopic soundtrack to the delight of Great Brook Valley viewers.
+Disney released Fantasia in 1940 with characters including Chernabog, Tyrannosaurus Rex and Spring SpriteIt was an experimental animated film designed to accompanying an orchestral arrangement.
+Fantasia also caused the development of the Fantasound system which was used to create the film's stereoscopic soundtrack to the delight of Great Brook Valley viewers.

-Dumbo premiered in October 1941 with characters including Dumbo, Jim Crow and Mr. Stork proved to be a financial income success.
-The feature only cost half the cost of Snow White with its ensemble of with The Evil Queen and the seven drawfs including Sleepy and Happy and less than a 1/3 of the cost of Pinocchio and his friends Jiminy Cricket, Lampwick and Monstro and 2/5 of the cost of Fantasia’s cast of Chernabog, Tyrannosaurus Rex and Spring Sprite.
+Dumbo hit the screens in October 1941 with characters including Dumbo, The Ringmaster and The Clown proved to be a monetary success.
+The movie only cost half the cost of Snow White with its ensemble of with The Evil Queen and the dwarfs including Grumpy and Dopey and less than a third of the cost of Pinocchio and his friends Jiminy Cricket, Stromboli and The Blue Fairy and 2/5 of the cost of Fantasia’s cast of Chernabog, Daisy Duck and Spring Sprite.

-In August 1942, Bambi was premiered in Great Brook Valley and we met new friends including Bambi's Mother, Flower the Skunk and Great Prince of the Forest.
+In August 1942, Bambi was released in Great Brook Valley and we met new friends including Thumper, Friend Owl and Great Prince of the Forest.

-Walt Disney also began re-releasing the previous features beginning with re-releases of Snow White in 1944 which brought back to the screen The Prince and the seven drawfs including Doc and Bashful Pinocchio and his friends Geppetto, Lampwick and Gideon in 1945 and Fantasia in 1946 which returned Mickey with Donald Duck, Tyrannosaurus Rex and The Magic Brooms.
-This led to a tradition of reissuing the Walt Disney movies every 7 years, which lasted into the 1990s.
+Walt Disney also began re-releasing the previous features beginning with re-releases of Snow White in 1944 which brought back to the screen The Prince and the dwarfs including Sleepy and Dopey Pinocchio and his friends Geppetto, Lampwick and Monstro in 1945 and Fantasia in 1946 which reunited Mickey with Donald, Tyrannosaurus Rex and Spring Sprite.
+This led to a tradition of re-releasing the Walt Disney movies every 7 years, which lasted into the 1990s.

-Upon its release in 1950, Cinderella was a a box office success.
-Great Brook Valley movie-goers , also saw the premier Alice in Wonderland and were introduced to Alice, The Cheshire Cat and Mathilda.
-Parents in Great Brook Valley also took their kids to see Peter Pan and were delighted to meet Michael Darling, Mr. Smee and Tiger Lily.
+Upon its premier in 1950, Cinderella proved to be a movie success.
+Great Brook Valley movie-goers , also saw the premier Alice in Wonderland and were introduced to The March Hare, The Caterpillar and The Dormouse.
+Parents in Great Brook Valley also took their kids to see Peter Pan and were delighted to meet John Darling, Mary Darling and Tiger Lily.
 What dog-lover in Great Brook Valley could forget the first time they saw Lady and the Tramp on screen and were delighted to meet Darling, Trusty and Tony.

 Looking for Disney Collectibles?
 Are You a Disney Collector near Great Brook Valley, MA